nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-2/index.md

 in X.  But, assuming the value is stored in a zero page address, it's actually faster to reload in from the zero page (3 cycles) than to TAX then TXA (2 cycles each).

+There's a lot of other "performance assumptions" which don't hold ... there's no cache and no pipeline, and therefore no branch prediction or speculative execution.
+There's no memory management either: instructions can write over code, or jump into data.

 ## Registers

 In addition to the 256 zero-page locations there's three main registers of 8 bits each: